Self-Enhancing Multi-filter Sequence-to-Sequence Model

 \section{Experiments}

-The experiments are going to prove the effectiveness of the multi-filter architecture.
+In this section, we will first prove the effectiveness of the multi-filter architecture.
 To achieve this, we conduct several comparative experiments.
-These experiments compare the performance from our latent-enhanced multi-filter model with the traditional encoder-decoder model, as well as some other baselines.
-The experiments are conducted on two of the classical sequence to sequence tasks- semantic parsing and machine translation.

-In addition to showing the performance improvement, our experiments also demonstrate the positive correlation between the model's performance the quality of the latent space clustering.
-Hence we can show the necessity of our latent-enhancing reinforcement learning algorithm.
+These experiments compare the performance of our latent-enhanced multi-filter model with the traditional encoder-decoder model, as well as some other baselines.
+The experiments are conducted on two of the classical sequence-to-sequence tasks- semantic parsing and machine translation.
+Second, we will demonstrate the positive correlation between the model's performance and the quality of the latent space clustering and indicate the necessity of the self-enhancing algorithm.